If you shop around for a web hosting plan for the first time, you might be utterly confused by the endless options of different web hosting types.

 What is WordPress Hosting?

-Before we learn about WordPress hosting, we need to understand why web hosts are offering WordPress-specific hosting.
+Before learning about WordPress hosting, we need to understand why web hosts offer WordPress-specific hosting.

-WordPress is one of the most popular content management systems that powers more than 60% of websites.
-So it is obvious that web hosting companies will offer WordPress-specific hosting to get a chunk of market share.
+WordPress is one of the most popular content management systems that powers over 60% of websites.
+So, web hosting companies will obviously offer WordPress-specific hosting to gain market share.

-In most cases, the support team of the web hosting company manages all the maintenance activity so that users do not temper the hosting environment which is pre-configured.
+In most cases, the support team of the web hosting company manages all the maintenance activity so that users do not temper the pre-configured hosting environment.

-Please don’t get fooled if some companies charge you more just because of WordPress hosting because it is still a type of shared hosting.
+Please don’t get fooled if some companies charge you more just because WordPress hosting is still a type of shared hosting.

 Better to ask what extra they are offering in the WordPress hosting.
 If that makes sense, then only go for WordPress hosting.